 An APR between 6% and 12% makes borrowing relatively cheap, and you don't have to worry about your interest rate suddenly shooting up.

 This is a card you can keep for a few years to show long-term financial relationships, which can count in your favour with certain lenders.

 However, as a consequence of being available to riskier cardholders the APR is often very high (around 30% to 50%), so you need to be careful about paying back your balances or debts could end up spiralling.

 Ideally, you won't have any credit building cards, if you do, you don't really want to have more than one at a time as you should focus on managing one card until your score improves.

-As a general rule it’s good to stop using, if not bin, any cards with expired 0% interest periods.
+As a general rule it's good to stop using and close any credit card accounts with expired 0% interest periods.

 The same rule applies to credit builder cards once your credit score has improved and you can switch to cards with a lower APR or more competitive rewards.

-There are cards you’ll want to have a long term and some that are useful for a short-term period of around a year or two.
+There are cards you'll want to have a long time and some that are useful for a short-term period of around a year or two.

 You want to keep at least one credit card for a number of years, as long term financial relationships should reflect favourably on your credit score and some lenders are more likely to offer you credit.